 This guide will cover the details of payday and short-term loans, what they are and how they work, to give you all the knowledge you need to decide if a payday loan is right for you and your situation.

 A payday loan or a short-term loan is usually offered by a non-bank company, such as an online lender, and they allow customers to borrow funds for a short period of time; generally until their next payday.
 All payday loan lenders operate in a similar fashion, and the process is the same for them all.
 You provide the lender with your personal and financial information and request a certain amount of cash; they use your bank account details as authorisation, and the money is deposited into your account.
 The interest rates are usually relatively high and will depend on how much you borrow and for how long.

 Lenders will use a variety of factors to decide the amount of credit a customer can borrow, including determining their ability to make the repayments.
 Many payday loan providers won’t run a full credit check but will instead look at your employment and current earnings to decide if you can realistically repay the loan.
 The application process for a payday loan is usually very simple and straightforward, with an instant decision and funds released immediately or within 24 hours.

-Payday loans can be extremely expensive, and the loan amount is usually between £50 and £1,000 with popular borrowing amounts being £100 and £200 loans.
+Payday loans can be extremely expensive, and the amount is usually between £50 loans and £1,000 loans with popular borrowing amounts being £100 and £200 loans.
 They generally have short durations, and APRs can be several thousand percent.
 Repayment terms will generally require the borrower to repay the loan amount in full on their next payday, including fees and interest.